joelparkerhenderson/issues/README.md

   * "Google's internal bug tracker has both priority and severity.
 P0 S0 is most urgent.
 P2 S2 is standard.
 P4 S4 is least urgent.
 It's kind of a running joke that severity is meaningless (because it isn't meaningfully different from priority).
 On my team for example we leave it at its default value and ignore it completely."

   * "We use a single priority field.
 The tester uses a heuristic to assign an initial priority (e.g., crashes are P1, cosmetic are P5).
 The developer uses this to prioritize which bugs to triage first, and when they've determined a new priority based on customer experience combined with app behaviour, they replace the old priority score with the new priority score.
 If we really needed to go back and check what the tester assigned, then we use the "history" or "revision" feature in our bug tracking app."

-### Score frequency (F0)

-Some teams score issues in terms of frequency, and use Frequency 0 (F0) as the most-often frequency, meaning the issue happens very-often and/or to very-many users.

-Quotes:

-* "Usually the other orthogonal assessment in addition to severity is frequency.
-If the bug is unlikely to be seen during regular use, then even if severity is high, the priority might be lowered.
-This is usually how risk is managed in my experience."

-* "A developer or tester might be good at specifying how severe a bug is, but doesn't know if everyone hits the issue or just some users hit the issue.
-The frequency is a different dimension.
-The severity can then be multiplied by frequency to calculate the priority."

-* "I think the formula should be: severity * frequency - ease of workaround = priority.
-So if any of those measures change (e.g. an easy workaround is discovered, or it's determined that the web page that is crashing is also almost never viewed) then the priority should be adjusted.
-Having just severity without a measure of 'how many people does this impact?' and 'just how badly does this impact them?' seems like it's missing part of the picture."

-Our opinion is this approach sounds good, yet we've never seen a team use it much in practice and stick to it.
-We have seen teams that use this very well within the issue notes.

 ## Issue template